The Vermont Statutes Online

 Chapter 017 : Unemployment Compensation

-Subchapter 001 : General Benefits
+Subchapter 001 : GENERAL BENEFITS

-(Cite as: 21 V.S.A. § 1314)
+(Cite as: 21 V.S.A. § 1314)-

-• § 1314.
+§ 1314.
 Reports and records; separation information; determination of eligibility; failure to report employment information; disclosure of information to other State agencies to investigate misclassification or miscoding

-(b) On request of the Commissioner, an employing unit shall report, within 10 days of the mailing or personal delivery of the request, employment and separation information with respect to a claimant and the wages paid to a claimant.
+(b) On request of the Commissioner, an employing unit shall report, within 10 days after the mailing or personal delivery of the request, employment and separation information with respect to a claimant and the wages paid to a claimant.

 (d)(1) Except as otherwise provided in this chapter, information obtained from any employing unit or individual in the administration of this chapter and determinations as to the benefit rights of any individual shall be held confidential and shall not be disclosed or open to public inspection in any manner revealing the individual’s or employing unit’s identity, nor be admissible in evidence in any action or proceeding other than one arising out of this chapter, or to support or facilitate an investigation by a public agency identified in subdivision (e)(1) of this section.